Next Chapter of Healthcare Innovation

 Occupational Science/Therapy – Improve a patient’s ability to complete everyday tasks and dramatically improve the quality of life of those with physical or developmental challenges.
 With GMercyU’s 3+2 program, students can earn a bachelor’s and a master’s degree in just five years.

-Psychology – GMercyU’s degree prepares students to dive immediately into full-time work after graduation, earn your master's degree and pursue licensure as a therapist or counselor, or pursue one of many other careers that value experience in psychology.
+Psychology – GMercyU’s degree prepares students to dive immediately into full-time work after graduation.
+Or, save time and tuition earning your master's degree with GMercyU's 4+2 Early Entry to the Master of Science in Counseling Program to pursue licensure as a therapist or counselor.

 Radiation Therapy – Collaborate with teams of specialists to expertly locate and neutralize cancer using cutting edge equipment.
 GMercyU’s Virtual Environment for Radiation Therapy (VERT) machine helps students build confidence in their skills before working with patients.